redis/docs/content/develop/use/patterns/indexes/index.md

 ## Time series indexes

 When you create a new time series using the [`TS.CREATE`]({{< baseurl >}}/commands/ts.create) command, you can associate one or more `LABELS` with it.
-Each label is a name-value pair, where the value can either be text or numeric.
-Labels serve as a secondary index that you can query using various time series commands.
+Each label is a name-value pair, where the both name and value are text.
+Labels serve as a secondary index that allows you to execute queries on groups of time series keys using various time series commands.

 See the [time series quickstart guide]({{< relref "/develop/data-types/timeseries/quickstart#labels" >}}) for an example of creating a time series with a label.